What is a building permit?

 • part or all the front of the building will be demolished

-If you do not have a planning permit yet, we will not approve your application for consent to demolish.
+Some demolition work also needs a planning permit from Council in addition to a building permit.
+If you do not have a planning permit yet, Council will not approve your application for consent to demolish.

-An easement is a section of land that either council or another service has a right to use even though you are the owner.
+An easement is a section of land that either Council or another service has a right to use even though you are the owner.

 There are different reasons your land may be used, including providing stormwater drainage, sewerage drains, gas mains, or power lines in or over a section of land.